MovingBlocks/TempDoc/Codebase-Structure.md

 * `.block` = Block definition files.
 See [[Block Architecture]] for more details.
 Might be outdated at the moment though :-(
 * `.shape` = Defines a 3d shape that a block may have.
 These can be exported from Blender using a [[bundled addon|Block Shapes In Blender]]
 * `.prefab` = "Prefabricated" object, a recipe for creating entities in our entity system.
-They can also be used define static information without generating an entity.
+They can also be used to define static information without generating an entity.
 * `.texinfo` = Added configuration for how textures should behave.

 Changes from legacy